westoncb/mymex/README.md

 This is my first solo React project: part of why I'm building it is to learn React more deeply.

-[0] The name is still under construction (hence the repo being named "Memex" and not "Mymex").
+[0] The name is still under construction.
 The reference in the name is to the "proto-hypertext system" <a href="https://en.wikipedia.org/wiki/Memex">Memex</a>

 ## Tech